Horizon Cloud Service - next-gen Architecture

 Azure Managed Identities

-Managed identities for Azure resources can be used to get an Azure Active Directory (Azure AD) token for services.
+Managed identities for Azure resources can be used to get a Microsoft Entra ID (Azure Active Directory) token for services.
 The services can use the token when accessing resources that support Azure AD authentication.
 For more information, see What are managed identities for Azure resources?

 A User-assigned Managed Identity is used when deploying the Edge Gateway components of a Horizon Edge.
 Before deploying a Horizon Edge to a subscription, you must setup a User-assigned Managed Identity in that subscription using the process outlined in Manage user-assigned managed identities.